← All Blogs

 Project DIVA guides girls to self-discovery without limitations, helping them:

-Notably, this organization focuses on preparing girls for financial stability, even encouraging retirement planning before high school graduation.
-For corporate teams seeking virtual group volunteer opportunities, Project DIVA offers structured remote mentorship sessions that create meaningful connections across geographical boundaries.
+Notably, this organization places a strong emphasis on preparing girls for long-term financial stability, even encouraging retirement planning before high school graduation.
+For corporate teams seeking virtual group volunteer opportunities, Project DIVA offers structured remote mentorship sessions that foster meaningful connections across geographical boundaries.

 Major companies like IBM have already partnered with Project DIVA through Goodera to create impactful virtual volunteering projects.
 One such initiative involved creating fact cards highlighting the achievements of Black women to inspire young girls by showcasing successful role models.